NerdOfLinux/NerdOfLinux.github.io/README.md

-A lot of the css also probably came from w3schools.com
+A lot of the code also probably came from w3schools.com